serilog-tracing/serilog-tracing/README.md

 ## What's the relationship between SerilogTracing and OpenTelemetry?

 OpenTelemetry is a project that combines a variety of telemetry data models, schemas, APIs, and SDKs.
 SerilogTracing, like Serilog itself, has no dependency on the OpenTelemetry SDK, but can produce OpenTelemetry-compatible data using the OpenTelemetry Protocol (OTLP).
-This is considered to be on equal footing with the many other protocols and systems that exist in the wider Serilog ecosystem.
+From the point of view of SerilogTracing, this is considered to be just one of many protocols and systems that exist in the wider Serilog ecosystem.

 If you're working in an environment with deep investment in OpenTelemetry, you might consider using the [OpenTelemetry .NET SDK](https://opentelemetry.io/docs/languages/net/) instead of SerilogTracing.
 If you're seeking lightweight, deliberate instrumentation that has the same crafted feel and tight control offered by Serilog, you're in the right place.